Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   first "begin_session" request and cached internally.
 Location values set after init but before the first begin session request would overwrite the values set in init and should be sent with the first begin_session request.
-If there is no session consent, location values set in init should be sent as a separate request that contains only location values.
+If there is no session consent or automatic session recording is disabled, location values set in init should be sent as a separate request that contains only location values and they should be cached internally.
 </p>
 <p>
   If during init location tracking is disabled and session consent is not given,